-On March 6, 2020, Governor Wolf issued a disaster declaration in response to the presence of the COVID19 coronavirus in Pennsylvania.
+On March 6, 2020, Governor Wolf issued a disaster declaration in response to the presence of the COVID-19 coronavirus in Pennsylvania.
 Pursuant to this disaster declaration, the Office of Medical Assistance Programs (OMAP) is issuing guidance to hospitals and community providers regarding submitting claims for services provided in alternative screening sites for COVID-19.

 On March 9th, CMS issued a Memorandum regarding "Emergency Medical Treatment and Labor Act (EMTALA) Requirements and Implications Related to Coronavirus Disease 2019 (COVID-19), which applies to both Medicare and Medicaid providers.

 The memorandum discussed a hospitals options to mitigate exposure to COVID-19 and set up alternative screening sites both on and off the hospital campus.

 The Pennsylvania Department of Health, the entity licensing hospitals in the state, issued guidance on the ability of hospitals to set up alternate screening sites for COVID-19.
 The guidance can be found here.

 Community Screening Sites Not Under the Control of a Hospital

-This guidance will remain in effect for 90 days or while a valid disaster declaration authorized by the Governor related to the COVID-19 virus remains in effect.
+This guidance will remain in effect while a valid disaster declaration authorized by the Governor related to the COVID-19 virus remains in effect.
 OMAP may re-issue these guidelines as appropriate.